 In 2002, I started at Brandywine Porsche in Newtown Square, Pennsylvania.
 I attended courses for the introduction of Cayenne, 987 and 997, advanced level electrical and engine management.
 I also had the privilege of going to Carrera GT School.
 In 2004, I finished my ASE testing and became certified as a Master Technician.
 I built what is believed to be the country’s first 3.8 liter 996 turbo.
 While at Brandywine, I received two Technician of the Year awards.

 In 2009, I opened The Porsche Specialist.
-I started by renting one bay at Jones Automotive and through the years the company has grown to the point that we have a full staff and rent the entire complex.
+I started by renting one bay at Jones Automotive and through the years the company has grown to the point that we have a full staff and the entire complex.
 We can attend to all of your automotive needs.
 My focus is Porsche, but we do have experience in most manufacturers.
-Call me anytime.
+Look forward to servicing your vehicle!

 Thank You –Kevin McConnell